osok/arXiv_papers/Transformer_FAM_Feedback_attention_is_working_memory.md

 - Fine-tuning Transformer FAM with LoRA improves performance on long context tasks across different scales of LLMs.
 - Block sliding window attention (BSWA) caches information on a block-by-block basis without masking past keys and values.
 - BSWA has two key parameters: block size and memory segment, determining tokens per block and past blocks to cache.
-- Transformer FAM integrates feedback activations into each block of BSWA for richer representations and dynamic propagation.
+- Transformer FAM integrates feedback activations into each block, enhancing working memory.
-- FAM query compresses the current block based on previous global contextual information, optimizing utilization.
+- FAM optimizes global contextual information utilization throughout the model.
-- Transformer FAM maintains memory efficiency and training speed similar to BSWA despite additional considerations.
+- Transformer FAM maintains memory efficiency and training speed similar to BSWA.
 - Ideal data for training Transformer FAM includes long documents with continuous context like textbooks or novels.
 - The curse of IID challenges suitable training infrastructure or data for memory training.
 - Transformer FAM outperformed BSWA on various long context tasks, showcasing its ability to compress and retain crucial contextual information.
-- Performance on tasks saturated when FAM length reached 64, indicating limited space is more effective for compressing information.
+- Using FAM for compressed contextual representation alongside BSWA memory segments enhances LLM performance.

 # INSIGHTS:
 - Attention mechanisms are crucial for extracting meaningful information from data across various modalities.
 - Transformer FAM's feedback loop enables efficient processing of infinitely long sequences without new weights.
 - Neuroscience research suggests attention plays a crucial role in both multimodal fusion and working memory.
-- Sliding window attention addresses long context modeling but has limitations in capturing beyond certain window sizes.
+- Sliding window attention addresses long context modeling but has limitations in capturing information beyond certain windows.
-- Sparse attention and linear approximated attention may not perform well at the scale of models like GPT-3.
+- Sparse attention and linear approximated attention offer solutions but may not scale well for large models.
 - Block sliding window attention (BSWA) optimizes memory usage by caching information on a block-by-block basis.
-- Feedback activations in Transformer FAM lead to richer representations and dynamic propagation of global contextual information.
+- Feedback activations in Transformer FAM enhance working memory by integrating global contextual information.
-- Ideal training data for Transformer FAM includes long documents with continuous context to fine-tune LLMs effectively.
+- Ideal training data for Transformer FAM includes long continuous documents to fine-tune language models effectively.
-- The curse of IID poses challenges for suitable training infrastructure or data for memory training.
+- The curse of IID presents challenges in finding suitable training infrastructure or data for memory training.
-- Transformer FAM outperforms BSWA on long context tasks, demonstrating its ability to compress and retain crucial contextual information.
+- Transformer FAM's ability to compress and retain crucial contextual information improves performance on long context tasks.

 # QUOTES:
 - "Transformer architecture has significantly impacted deep learning across various fields by improving performance and scalability."